galaridor/Football-Source-ReactJS/README.md

 # Football Source App

 Welcome to the Football Source App!
-This web application allows users to register, login, and explore real-time football data, including different competitions, standings, live scores, teams, matches, and players.
+This web application allows users to register, login, and explore real-time football data, including different competitions, standings, live scores, teams, matches, predictions, events, and players.
 The app integrates with the Football-Data API for football-related data and the OpenCageData API to retrieve geographic coordinates for displaying team locations on a map.

 ## Table of Contents